Valencia is very conducive to expatriation. It not offers not only a wide range of accommodation options but also a relaxed and friendly atmosphere.

 You can check out accommodation offers on the internet and in classified ads in local newspapers.
 Studios, apartments and houses are available for rent in the different Valencian neighborhoods.
 Rent prices, of course, vary according to the neighborhoods, types of housing and comfort level.

-Hence, to rent a two-bedroom apartment, you will need some 350 euros per month.
-For a three-bedroom apartment, you will need a monthly 500 euros while for a four-bedroom apartment near the beach, you will need some 650 euros per month.
+Hence, to rent a two-bedroom apartment, you will need between 300 and 500 euros per month.
+For a three-bedroom apartment, you will need up to 800 euros per month.
+At the same time, accommodation remains quite afforable in coastal areas as well.

-As regards room or flat sharing, rent prices generally start as from 130 euros per month, reaching up to 300 euros.
+As regards room or flat sharing, rent generally starts as from 130 euros per month, reaching up to 300 euros.